Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-03.md

 ### **4.** Download the Server Visibility Agent

-1. Leave the JVM type set to "Sun/JRockit"
+1. Leave the Platform Bundle set to "Linux" and "64-bit"
 2. Leave the defaults for the Controller connection as is
 3. Click on the "Click Here to Download" button